 The RNA-guided nature of CRISPR nucleases (e.g., Cas9, Cpf1) makes them highly amenable to multiplex applications, including multi-gene knockout and large-scale genomic modifications.
-This article — part 1 of a two-part series on multiplex CRISPR gene editing — discusses these applications and outlines practical considerations for multiplex CRISPR gene editing experiments.
+This article discusses these applications and outlines practical considerations for multiplex CRISPR gene editing experiments.
 We also discuss the various multiplex CRISPR strategies available and highlight their potential caveats.

 Why Multiplex CRISPR?

 There are many CRISPR applications that benefit from multiplexing, including multi-gene knockout, large-scale genomic modification, and CRISPR genome editing with reduced off-target activity.

 Multi-gene KO is the most obvious and conceptually straightforward application of multiplex CRISPR gene editing.
 Simply deliver more than one guide RNA (each targeting a different gene) to your cells along with a CRISPR nuclease.
 This process, however, is not so straightforward in practice because the editing efficiency of a double KO will be invariably lower than a single KO.
 Lower efficiency means you will need to screen more clones to obtain one with a double KO.
 Triple KOs and higher are certainly possible with CRISPR.
 However, they may require multiple rounds of gene editing, or significant optimization, to accomplish.